UQ-Trust-Lab/PdD/README.md

 There are three main parameters that control the perturbation:

-- **Distribution**: This parameter defines the probability distribution of all characters being perturbed.
+- **Probability Distribution**: This parameter defines the probability distribution of all characters being perturbed.
 There are currently two choices: uniform and normal distribution.
 The corresponding classes are defined in `distribution.py`.
 - **Density**: This parameter controls how many characters will be perturbed, e.g., a density of $0.1$ means that $10\%$ of characters will be perturbed.
 This parameter should be a float between $0$ and $1$.
 It is controlled in `sampler.py`.
 - **Diversity**: This parameter describes the possible substituted characters for each character.
 We provide different dictionaries for this parameter, which are located in the `diversity` folder.
 For each character, there is a list of possible substitutions.
 For example, 'a' can be perturbed and replaced with 's' or 'z'; therefore, the dictionary will have a key of `'a'` and a value of `['s', 'z']`.
 Currently, we have the following dictionaries.
   - Deletion: It replaces a character with an empty char `''`.